Who are we?

 - Communicate with senior leadership and make recommendations.

-- Meet with campus constituencies that express concerns around Inclusion, Diversity, Equity and Access and the student experience.
+- Meet with campus constituencies that express concerns around Diversity, Equity, Inclusion ad Access and the student experience.

 - Convene as a group to discuss topics and approaches to engaging students on campus.